-- The land is inaccessible and is unoccupied. - Only a portion of the land is occupied.
+- The land is inaccessible and is unoccupied. - Only a portion of the land is occupied. - The property carries a best potential use value that is significantly in excess of the economic value arising from its actual use.

 The Council will decide what amount of rates will be remitted on a case-by-case basis.